mineablepunks/mpunks-miner-bundle-windows-x64/README.md

 - THE PRIVATE KEY MUST BE PREFIXED WITH `0x`
 - To export from metamask: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key
 - For this miner to automatically submit valid nonces, you will need to populate the PRIVATE_KEY variable with your wallet private key.
 For security reasons, we recommend making a new wallet and depositing a smaller amount of ETH to pay for transaction fees.

-A minimum of 0.1 ETH is required for this.
+  - The "smaller amount of ETH to pay for transaction fees" should be around 0.1 ETH on the safe side (varies based on gas price)

 - **Again, without PRIVATE_KEY, the miner won't be able to submit valid nonces for you.
 You will have to watch the mining output and manually submit the nonces.**

 `WEB3_HOST`

 - This must point to a valid Ethereum node URL.
-The default of `https://cloudflare-eth.com` should work, but we have noticed instability with this node.
-We recommend making a free `infura` or `alchemy` account instead of using `cloudflare-eth`.
+We have found that `https://cloudflare-eth.com` is very unstable and we do not recommend using this endpoint.
+We recommend making a free `infura` or `alchemy` account.

 `MAX_GAS_PRICE_GWEI`

 - **THE DEFAULT IS 150 GWEI.
-This could result in a worst-case mint transaction cost of 0.21 ETH!**
+This could result in a worst-case mint transaction cost of 0.21 ETH!
+Make sure you are okay with this.**

 ### Step 3: Set up the `mpunks-miner-supervisor`

-- Install Python 3
+- Install Python 3.9 (<= 3.8 WILL NOT WORK) or upgrade existing Python to 3.9
-  - You can do this by downloading/installing Python 3 for Windows from the official Python website.
+  - You can do this by downloading/installing Python 3.9 for Windows from the official Python website.
   - **Be sure to add the `python` executable (and `pip`) to your PATH**
 - Open up a terminal (`cmd.exe` or `powershell.exe` will do)
 - `cd` into this directory